boxcutter/macos/README.md

 OS X you want to install.

-By default, the install media files are expected to be in the following locations (but can be overridden as they are Makefile variables):
+By default, the install media files are expected to be in the following relative path locations (but can be overridden as they are Makefile variables):

     10.7 Lion:          iso/OS\ X\ Lion/Install\ OS\ X\ Lion.app
     10.8 Mountain Lion: iso/OS\ X\ Mountain\ Lion/Install\ OS\ X\ Mountain\ lion.app